faskowit/app-fmri-2-mat/README.md

                 you can add `-regressextra -fwhm 2`.
 Other options are low and high pass filter settings, and the spike threshold.
 Check out the python scripts for all these extra options.
+                ***also*** please be aware of the default parameters being used in these python scripts; these parameters, which are set to reasonable values based on literature, will surely affect your processed data. cheers.
 ```

 These scripts have also been made Brainlife.io compatible (re: cm datatype), but can be run outside of the brainlife platform.